millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 # Provision services and copy wallet and sample files
 # Steps
 ### STEP 1: Provision DBCS and DIPC services.
 (Requires ~1 Hour)
 - Follow these [instructions](https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/oci-classic.html) to provision the DIPC and DBCS services used in this lab.
 You must use DIPC Governance Edition to include ODI, OGG, and EDQ in the deployment.
 You must use version 12.1.0.2 and EE, HP, or EP edition in OCI-Classic DBCS for the DIPC database.
 Be sure to select 'Configure Golden Gate' when provisioning the database as this database will also serve as the source database for OGG in the lab.
 The lab uses the default CDB name or ORCL and the default PDB name of PDB1.
 All network access from your pc will be over ssh and we recommend using a SQL Developer ssh connection type to the database over the internet.
-You will first build a database service as a prerequiste for DIPC and then you will build a DIPC service as below.
+You will first build a database service as a prerequisite for DIPC and then you will build a DIPC service as below.
 If there are multiple users following the lab you will need to create unique names for your services.

 ![](./images/DIPC/dbconsole.gif)
 ![](./images/DIPC/dipcservice.gif)